 |3-5 Years||11-13 hours||60-90 minutes||3 Signs Your Toddler Is Ready To Stop Napping|

-Please Note: This chart has been developed based on research, anecdotal experience as a sleep consultant for nearly 15 years, and extrapolating that a child’s sleep cycle is around 40 minutes at 3 months old and extends to approximately 90 minutes by 5 years old.
+Please Note: This chart has been developed based on research, anecdotal experience as a sleep consultant for over 15 years, and extrapolation that a child’s sleep cycle is around 40 minutes at 3 months old and extends to approximately 90 minutes by 5 years old.

 When Do Baby Sleep Cycles Lengthen?

 Your child’s sleep cycles will gradually lengthen from 40-50 minutes to 90 minutes by the time they are around 5 years old.

 How Many Sleep Cycles Should a Baby Have?